smulhall1337/JhipsterCRM/README.md

 # JHipster CRM

 Wrote this CRM for my previous employer.
 Uses the JHipster generator.
+Previously it was stored in a private repo due to containing sensitive data.
+All previous sensitive data has been scrubbed, and project has been given its own repo.

 This application was generated using JHipster 5.7.2, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.7.2](https://www.jhipster.tech/documentation-archive/v5.7.2).